Glidias/CC3D-The-AlternSector/readme.txt

 What is the "portal" package under the src folder?
 --------------------------------------------------
 Basically, a package containing a mix of Hx externs and As classes.
 Currently, it has 2 classes of the same name (Sector.hx, Sector.as), which is a Haxe extern and Flash-based AS file respectively.
-The Haxe extern defines the bare interface for the final output compile, but the Flash-based Sector.as file can contain any "extra" information specific to Flash and your application.
+The Haxe extern defines the bare interface for the final output compile, but the Flash-based Sector.as file can contain any "extra" information (or extend any class for that matter) specific to Flash and your application.

 Why use Haxe?
 -------------